chplalex/devfolio/README.md

 If you liked the repo then kindly support it by giving it a star ⭐!

-Copyright (c) 2024 ALEX ELPERN aka alexCHPL
+:copyright: 2024 ALEX ELPERN aka alexCHPL